dosreislab/bppr/README.md

 ## References

-If using this package, please consider citing the following whether appropriate.

-The A00 analysis is described in:
+If you use the package to calibrate BPP trees to geological time (i.e if you use the `msc2time` functions), please cite

+* K. Angelis and M. dos Reis (2015) [The impact of ancestral population size and incomplete lineage sorting on Bayesian estimation of species divergence times](https://doi.org/10.1093/czoolo/61.5.874).
+Curr.
+Zool., 61: 874–885.

+Other useful citations:

 * Z. Yang (2015) [The BPP program for species tree estimation and species delimitation](https://doi.org/10.1093/czoolo/61.5.854).
 Curr.
 Zool., 61: 854--865.

-The general random sampling procedure to recalibrate the divergence times is given in:

-* K. Angelis and M. dos Reis (2015) [The impact of ancestral population size and incomplete lineage sorting on Bayesian estimation of species divergence times](https://doi.org/10.1093/czoolo/61.5.874).
-Curr.
-Zool., 61: 874--885.

-The random sampling procedure using the per-generation rate and generation time is described in:

 * A. D. Yoder et al. (2016) [Geogenetic patterns in mouse lemurs (genus Microcebus) reveal the ghosts of Madagascar's forests past](https://doi.org/10.1073/pnas.1601081113).
 Proc.
 Nat.
 Acad.
 Sci.
-USA., 113: 8049--8056.
+USA., 113: 8049–8056.

-Gaussian quadrature for Bayes factors in BPP is described in:

 * Rannala, B., and Z. Yang.
-2017.
-[Efficient Bayesian species tree inference under the multispecies coalescent](https://doi.org/10.1093/sysbio/syw119).
-Systematic Biology, 66: 823-842.
+(2017) [Efficient Bayesian species tree inference under the multispecies coalescent](https://doi.org/10.1093/sysbio/syw119).
+Syst.
+Biol., 66: 823-842.

+* T. Flouri, X. Jiao, B. Rannala and Z. Yang.
+(2018) [Species tree inference with BPP using genomic sequences and the multispecies coalescent](https://doi.org/10.1093/molbev/msy147).
+Mol.
+Biol. and Evol., 35: 2585–2593.

 Other relevant citations are given in the helpfiles of the package.